adambard/learnxinyminutes-docs/terminal.html.markdown

 $ man <command>
 ```

-This command will present the manual page for the corresponding command, if it exists.
+This command will present the __manual__ page for the corresponding command, if it exists.
 To naviate the man page, you can use arrow keys.
-Use `/` to searching.
+Use `/` for searching.
 `q` quits the man page and returns you back to your shell.

-All of the commands here have a man page!
+__All of the commands here have a man page!__

 ### cat